National Institute for Space Research: History

 On August 13, 1961, President Jânio Quadros signed a decree which created the Organizing Group for the National Commission on Space Activities (COGNAE).
 This group would give rise to the current National Institute for Space Research.

-COGNAE, which shortly after became known as CNAE, started its activities by stimulating, coordinating and supporting studies on space related areas, besides breeding a tam of skilled researchers and establishing cooperation with leading nations on the space area.
+COGNAE, which shortly after became known as CNAE, started its activities by stimulating, coordinating and supporting studies on space related areas, besides breeding a team of skilled researchers and establishing cooperation with leading nations on the space area.

 On April 22, 1971, the National Institute for Space Research (INPE) was created, subordinated to the National Research Council (CNPq).
 Its first Director was the electronic engineer Fernando de Mendonça.
 INPE would be the main civilian executive organ for space research development in accordance with the directives of the Brazilian Commission for Space Activities (COBAE), an advisory organ to the President.

 Until the mid-Seventies, the main projects carried out by INPE included the usage of meteorological, communications and earth observation satellites.
 This engendered other projects such as: